SESYNC-ci/online-data-lesson/slides/tiers.md

 ---
 ---

-## Aquiring Online Data
+## Acquiring Online Data

 Data can be available on the web in many different forms.
-The difficulty you will have aquiring that data for running analyses depends on which of three approaches the data source requires.
+The difficulty you will have acquiring that data for running analyses depends on which of three approaches the data source requires.

 ===